Antenna (radio): Antenna tuning at the antenna

 Antenna tuning, in the strict sense of modifying the antenna itself, generally refers only to cancellation of any reactance seen at the antenna terminals, leaving only a resistive impedance which might or might not be exactly the desired impedance (that of the available transmission line).

-Although an antenna may be designed to have a purely resistive feedpoint impedance (such as a dipole 97% of a half wavelength long) this might not be exactly true at the frequency that it is eventually used at.
+Although an antenna may be designed to have a purely resistive feedpoint impedance (such as a dipole 97% of a half wavelength long) at just one frequency, this will very likely not be exactly true at other frequencies that the antenna is eventually used for.
 In most cases, in principle the physical length of the antenna can be "trimmed" to obtain a pure resistance, although this is rarely convenient.
 On the other hand, the addition of a contrary inductance or capacitance can be used to cancel a residual capacitive or inductive reactance, respectively, and may be more convenient than lowering and trimming or extending the antenna, then hoisting it back.

 Antenna reactance may be removed using lumped elements, such as capacitors or inductors in the main path of current traversing the antenna, often near the feedpoint, or by incorporating capacitive or inductive structures into the conducting body of the antenna to cancel the feedpoint reactance – such as open-ended "spoke" radial wires, or looped parallel wires – hence genuinely tune the antenna to resonance.
-In addition to those reactance-neutralizing add-ons, antennas of any kind may include a balun at their feedpoint to transform the resistive part of the impedance to more nearly match the feedline's characteristic impedance.
+In addition to those reactance-neutralizing add-ons, antennas of any kind may include a transformer and / or transformer balun at their feedpoint, to change the resistive part of the impedance to more nearly match the feedline's characteristic impedance.

 Line matching at the radio

-Antenna tuning in the loose sense, performed by an impedance matching device (somewhat inappropriately named an “antenna tuner”, or the older, more appropriate term transmatch) goes beyond merely removing reactance and includes transforming the remaining resistance to match the feedline and radio.
+Antenna tuning in the loose sense, performed by an impedance matching device (somewhat inappropriately named an "antenna tuner", or the older, more appropriate term transmatch) goes beyond merely removing reactance and includes transforming the remaining resistance to match the feedline and radio.

-An additional problem is matching the remaining resistive impedance to the characteristic impedance of the transmission line: A general impedance matching network (an “antenna tuner” or ATU) will have at least two adjustable elements to correct both components of impedance.
+An additional problem is matching the remaining resistive impedance to the characteristic impedance of the transmission line: A general impedance matching network (an "antenna tuner" or ATU) will have at least two adjustable elements to correct both components of impedance.
 Any matching network will have both power losses and power restrictions when used for transmitting.

-Commercial antennas are generally designed to approximately match standard 50 Ohm coaxial cables, at standard frequencies; the design expectation is that a matching network will be merely used to ‘tweak’ any residual mismatch.
+Commercial antennas are generally designed to approximately match standard 50 Ohm coaxial cables, at standard frequencies; the design expectation is that a matching network will be merely used to 'tweak' any residual mismatch.